swyddfa/arlunio/docs/stdlib/parameters.rst

 Parameters
 ============

-Built in definitions designed to be used as inputs to other definitions.
+Parameters are definitions that are designed to be primarily used as inputs to other definitions.

 .. autoclass:: arlunio.lib.parameters.X